 The beautiful islands of Fiji are a true paradise for vacationers, especially snorkelers and scuba divers.
 With their magnificent and world-famous soft corals, incredible seascapes, and hundreds of critters, Fiji’s dive sites are sure to please every diver and make everyone excited and truly satisfied.
 Over the years it has become very popular with several dive operators offering underwater shark feeding during which avid scuba divers get to see many and large sharks up close.

 Types of sharks in Fiji

 There are well over 400 species of sharks in the world’s oceans.
 The waters around the Fiji Islands, with their diverse coral reefs, are home to about a dozen species of sharks.
-The most common shark species found on coral reefs are the white tip reef shark, blacktip reef shark, and grey reef shark.
+The most common shark species found on coral reefs are the white-tip reef shark, blacktip reef shark, and grey reef shark.
 Other types of sharks that can be found on the coral reefs with a lot of luck are nurse sharks, lemon sharks, leopard sharks, scalloped hammerhead sharks.
 These shark species prefer to stay in a comparatively small territory.

 Other shark species that patrol a much larger territory of several hundred square kilometers of ocean and only occasionally seen on reefs are bull shark, silvertip shark, tiger shark, great hammerhead shark.